Topic: Human Digestive System Subtopic: The Small Molecules

 Learn also:

-- What is affect of light on rate of transpiration?
+- What is affect of wind on transpiration?